 Note this is an interactive chart and you can click on the legend items to change what is shown on the graph.

-Since 2014, the data would suggest that the number of new dwelling consents being issued is greater than the increase in the number of households across the three territorial authorities.
+In more recent years the data would suggest that the number of new dwelling consents being issued is much more closely matched to the annual increase in the number of households across the three territorial authorities.